 I'm Richard, I teach a class 5 and am Wider World facilitator.
-You may see me in the post 16 area or out in the garden!
+You may see me in out in the garden!
 We are lucky in school and have a sensory garden, polytunnel and an outside place for growing veg so plenty of places to get your hands dirty!
 I have worked here for two years now and I am still finding my way about the school so don't worry if you get lost on a visit.

 Hello i'm Naomi I am the class 6 teacher.